octaos/php-integration/index.md

 ### 9.1 Helper class methods <a name="i91"></a>
 In the Helper class we make available helper functions for i.e. bankers rounding, splitting a sum with an arbitrary tax rate over two fixed tax rates, as well as splitting street addresses into streetname and housenumber.
 See the Helper class definition for further information.

-### 9.2 Inspect prepareRequest(), validateOrder() methods <a name="i92"></a>
+### 9.2 Request validateOrder(), prepareRequest(), getRequestTotal() methods <a name="i92"></a>
 During module development or debugging, the `prepareRequest()` method may be of use as an alternative to `doRequest()` as the final step in the createOrder process.

-`prepareRequest()` will do everything `doRequest()` does, but does not send the SOAP request to Svea.
-Call `prepareRequest()` and then inspect the contents of the request to be sent to Svea.
-The
+The `prepareRequest()` method will do everything `doRequest()` does, except send the SOAP request to Svea -- instead it returns an inspectable object containing the data that will be sent in the doRequest call.
+The output of prepareRequest is also used internally by the doRequest method.
+To use, simply substitute `prepareRequest()` for the final `doRequest()` and then inspect the contents of the returned object.

-`validateOrder()` validates that all required attributes are present in an order object, give the specific combination of country and payment method.
-It returns an array containing any discovered errors.
+The `validateOrder()` method validates that all required attributes are present in an order object, give the specific combination of country and chosen payment method, it returns an array containing any discovered errors.

+If you find yourself in need of knowing what the order total at Svea will amount to before sending the request, you can use the `getRequestTotals()` method to get the amount including vat, amount excluding vat and total vat amount.

 [<< To index](http://sveawebpay.github.io/php-integration#index)